hpe-storage/scod/docs/partners/redhat_openshift/index.md

 !!! note
     If you run into issues writing to persistent volumes provisioned by the HPE CSI Driver under a restricted SCC, add the `fsMode: "0770"` parameter to the `StorageClass` with RWO claims or `fsMode: "0777"` for RWX claims.

+### Limitations

+Since the CSI Operator only provides "Basic Install" capabilities.
+The following limitations apply:

+- The `ConfigMap` "hpe-linux-config" that controls host configuration is immutable

 ### Deployment